-Required submission: Financial Status Report (FSR) SF-269a (due quarterly).
+Required submission: Financial Status Report (FSR) SF-269a (due quarterly)

-2. Categorical Assistance Progress Report (CAPR).
-Following an award, the awardees will be responsible for providing updated obligation and expenditure information on a regular basis.
-The CAPR is due within 30 days after the end of the reporting period (July 30 for the reporting period of January 1 through June 30, and on January 30 for the reporting period of July 1 though December 31).
-Future awards and fund drawdowns may be withheld if these reports are delinquent.
-The final CAPR is due 90 days after the end date of the award period.
+2. Categorical Assistance Progress Report (CAPR) - required.
+Following an award, the grantee will be responsible for providing updated obligation and expenditure information on a semi-annual basis.
+The CAPR is due within 30 days after the end of the reporting period (July 30 for the reporting period of January 1 through June 30; and January 30 for the reporting period of July 1 though December 31).